 Lemon Canyon Ranch, a conserved 1400-acre organic cattle ranch near Sierraville, was named after B.F.
-Lemon, who owned the property in the 1860s.
-Built in the 1870's, the two barns on Lemon Canyon Ranch are some of the oldest and best preserved in Sierra Valley.
-Constructed with hand-hewn timbers and held together with mortise and tenon joints and wooden pegs, in 2001 the barns were restored by the owner using traditional carpentry practices to preserve Sierra Valley's architectural heritage.
+Lemmon, who owned the property in the 1860s.
+Built in the 1870's, the two barns on Lemon Canyon Ranch are some of the oldest and best-preserved in Sierra Valley.
+Constructed with hand-hewn timbers and held together with mortise and tenon joints and wooden pegs, the barns were restored in 2001 using traditional carpentry practices to preserve Sierra Valley's architectural heritage.
 For the Art + Ag Trail, Lemon Canyon Ranch will host I Am Love Artworks (paintings, hand-dyed scarves & more),Tom Knudson Photography, Sierraville Micro Dairy, and information on the botanical legacy of John Gill Lemmon (B.F.’s brother).

 The Lost Marbles Ranch, originally established in 1887 as the Scolari Ranch, was a dairy and raised sheep.
-Today the historic 150-year old hay barn hosts weddings and special events (as well as barn and great-horned owls and Canada geese) in the heart of picturesque Sierra Valley, surrounded by wetlands with great bird watching vistas.
-For the Art + Ag Trail, Lost Marbles Ranch will host Dog Walk Crochet, Mama Fig (fiber arts), Manifest Station Studio (upcycled tin can lighting), Ryan Cook (barn wood furniture) and Gail Frazier (Pet Portraits, mixed media paintings).
+Today the historic 150-year old hay barn hosts weddings and special events (as well as barn owls, great-horned owls and Canada geese) in the heart of picturesque Sierra Valley, surrounded by wetlands with great bird watching vistas.
+For the Art + Ag Trail, Lost Marbles Ranch will host the ever-popular Sierra Valley Yaks, Shear Bliss (fiber arts), and Heaven Sent (local goat milk bath products).

 Sattley Store was established in the 1860's.
 It was a stage stop and mercantile that supplied goods and services to gold rush participants and facilities in Sierra City and Downieville as well as local ranches and establishments.
 Sattley Store was also the local post office, established in 1864, with original boxes still on display.
 The store now houses Country Class Collectibles with proprietors Marjorie Voorhees’ stained glass and Scott Perry’s pyrography, as well as Indian and western items, jewelry and other collectibles and art.